p16/storieviola.it/README.md

 ## What has been done with BMAD

-BMAD has already been used to drive the project from discovery to implementation planning and story execution:
+BMAD has been used to drive the project from discovery to implementation planning and story execution:

 - Product planning artifacts created in `_bmad-output/planning-artifacts/`:
   - `product-brief-storieviola.it-2026-03-14.md`